spraakbanken/swell-project/Correction_annotation_guidelines.md

 The L-W tag represents the correction category _wrong word or phrase_.
 It is used when a word or phrase in the original text has been replaced by another word or phrase in the normalized version.

-In order for the L-W tag to be applied the following has to be the case:

-* Either the original string or the normalized string  (or both) is (an attempt at) a word or an established phrase
+In order for the L-W tag to be applied either the original string or the normalized string  (or both) has to be (an attempt at) a word or an established phrase, and the normalized expression should express the perceived intended meaning of the original string.

-* The expression should be _replaced_ rather than _corrected_.
-This means:

-   - If both the original string and the normalized string are multi-word expressions, the main word of the phrase has to be changed.
-Otherwise one or several S-tags should be used for the correction.
-   _Example_: såsom våra ”moderna” språk är ibland en blandning av flera utrotade minoritetsspråk som **under tiden** skapade något nytt och unik -> såsom våra ”moderna” språk ibland är en blandning av flera utrotade minoritetsspråk som **med tiden** skapade något nytt och unikt
-   - If one of the strings is a one-word expression and the other is a multi-word expression, at least one lexical morpheme has to be changed.
-(Otherwise the S-Comp tag should be applied.)
-   - If both the original and the normalized string are single words, all root morphemes of the word should be changed.
-(Otherwise the L-Der tag should be applied.)

 _One word replaced by one word_: